nhedlun1/vintageElectricMoped/README.md

 <p align="center">
 <br>
-In the beginning of 2020 i got the idea to convert an old 70's two-stroke moped to electric power.
+In 2019 i got the idea to convert an old 70's two-stroke moped to electric power without loosing the look of an old two stroke moped.
+I bought and old worn Crescent moped early 2020 and got to work!
-Now, two years later, and not too many iterations of my ideas it's finished!
-More or less finished anyway! :)
+Over a year later, and not too many iterations of my ideas it's finished!
+More or less anyway! :)
 </p>
 <br>
 <br>